unnyanr11/car_go_together/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+W/Firestore( 8801): (25.1.3) [WriteStream]: (e3529a8) Stream closed with status: Status{code=NOT_FOUND, description=The database (default) does not exist for project cargotogether-64379 Please visit https://console.cloud.google.com/datastore/setup?project=cargotogether-64379 to add a Cloud Datastore or Cloud Firestore database. , cause=null}.